tinode/chat/docs/API.md

 ```
 To remove an existing credential set `resp` to a single Unicode DEL character "&#x2421;" (`\u2421`): `resp: "␡"`.

-If certain credentials are required, then the user must maintain them at all times.
-It means if a required credential has to be changed, the user must first add and validate a new credential, then remove the old one.
+If certain credentials are required, then user must maintain them in validated state at all times.
+It means if a required credential has to be changed, the user must first add and validate the new credential and only then remove the old one.

 ### Access control